mkorendyke/CLIM680/README.md

 ![](era5.AR.10%.PNA.NDJFM.anoms.Nino34_corr.png)

 We also regressed the monthly means of the atmospheric river anomalies with the Nino3.4 index.
-Despite weak correlation, there does not appear to be a linear relationship between atmospheric river anomalies and ENSO, at least not one strong enough to be worth mentioning.
+The weak linear regression maxima reflect the positive correlation maxima, such that there is some linear relation between El Nino and atmospheric rivers in these areas.

 ![](era5.AR.10%.PNA.NDJFM.anoms.Nino34_reg.png)

 [ERA5 vs Nino34 (correlation and regression)](https://github.com/mkorendyke/CLIM680/blob/master/AR_Nino34.ipynb)

 ## Summary
 In the PacNA region, moisture flux magnitude, and therefore the atmospheric rivers, have a seasonal dependency.
 There are weaker atmospheric rivers that occur further south in the winter than the stronger rivers in the summer.
 Regimes influence atmospheric rivers over the Pacific, Atlantic, and SE US.
 The rivers are more affected by the PNA negative phase than the positive one.
-While the river anomalies are weakly correlated with Nino3.4, there is no linear relationship between the anomalies and ENSO.
+Where the river anomalies are weakly correlated with Nino3.4, there is also a weak linear relationship between the anomalies and ENSO.